 Waterbury & Danbury

 We are following CDC, State of CT and System Office guidelines to reopen our campuses gradually.
-Please see the Reopening Plan for all details.
+Please see the Summer and Fall Reopening Plans for all details.
 We understand you may have many questions about taking classes at NVCC.
 Below are answers to "Frequently Asked Questions" we hear from many students.
 Please reach out to us if you need additional assistance.
 We want you to succeed!

 - Dr. Lisa Dresdner,CEO, NVCC